 For each paired-map species, we calculated two dimensions of spatial alignment: distribution alignment, which we defined as the proportion of the smaller range intersecting the larger range (where on the map); and extent alignment, which we defined as the ratio of the smaller range to the larger range (how much of the map).
 For a species whose distribution is well understood and described in both datasets, we would expect to see a value near 100% for each dimension of alignment.

-We found that for 69.8% of , the IUCN distribution map indicated a larger species range than the AquaMaps map.
+Analyses of spatial alignment explored distribution alignment (the proportion of overlap in the two ranges); and extent alignment () revealed that in 69.8% of cases, the IUCN distribution map indicated a larger species range than the AquaMaps map.
 This concurs with the general expectation that geographic range maps (e.g. IUCN) are more likely to over-predict presence than predicted distribution models (e.g. AquaMaps), while predicted distribution models are more likely to over-predict absence.(Rondinini et al., 2006) errors of commission vs errors of omission, essentially type I and type II errors Expecting such differences in extent alignment, we prioritized distribution alignment as the more valuable metric.

 Dividing the map-paired species into quadrants based on median values for each dimension, we can examine the implications of four different qualities of alignment.
 (FIG 3a)